sitepilot-archive/flight/README.md

 Flight is also compatible with (remote) containers.
-Flight can forward Docker Compose commands and automatically execute shell commands (like `flight exec`, `flight artisan` and `flight wp`) in a container instead of on the host.
-Add the following configuration to the project to start working with containers:
+Flight can forward Docker Compose commands and automatically execute shell commands (like `flight exec`, `flight artisan` and `flight wp`) in a container instead of on the remote host.
+Add the following configuration to start working with containers:

 ```yaml
 container: